psgonza/bynario_posts/2016-02-09-we-love-you-Bash.markdown

 done
 ```

-So I issue that command, and went out for a bite… 30 minutes later, the [fraking](http://en.battlestarwiki.org/wiki/Frak) thing was still running!!!
+So I issued that command, and went out for a bite… 30 minutes later, the [fraking](http://en.battlestarwiki.org/wiki/Frak) thing was still running!!!
 How was that even possible…

-I realized I was opening the file every time I wrote a line, a nonsense… so I just stopped the script and tweaked it a little bit… Result: pretty much the same…  Here's some figures with only 5000 iterations per loop with different redirections:
+I realized I was opening the file every time I wrote a line, a nonsense… so I just stopped the script and tweaked it a little bit… **Result: pretty much the same…**  Here's some figures with only 5000 iterations per loop with different redirections:

 Initial redirection: